build2/HOWTO/entries/sanitize-test-execution.md

 > I am converting a third-party project and its tests don't behave well.
 They
 > write diagnostics to `stdout` instead of `stderr` as well as create
 > temporary files in the current working directory and without cleaning after
 > themselves.
+Some of them also don't terminate in a reasonable time.
+How can
-How can I sanitize the execution of such tests?
+> I sanitize the execution of such tests?

 The easiest way to sanitize test execution is using [Testscript][testscript] (an alternative would be an [ad hoc recipe][adhoc-recipe]).
-With Testscript each test gets its own temporary working directory and there are mechanisms for redirecting output streams, cleaning up temporary files, etc.
+With Testscript each test gets its own temporary working directory and there are mechanisms for redirecting output streams, cleaning up temporary files, setting execution timeouts, etc.

 While usually each `testscript` file contains multiple tests for a single executable, it's also possible to use the same `testscript` file to performs a